Fukushima nuclear accident cleanup: Groundwater contamination

 On 5 July 2013, TEPCO found 9 kBq/L of 134Cs and 18 kBq/L of 137Cs in a sample taken from a monitoring well close to the coastline.
 Compared with samples taken three days earlier, the levels were 90 times higher.
 The cause was unknown.
 The monitoring well is situated close to another monitoring well that had previously leaked radioactive water into the sea in April 2011.
 A sample of groundwater from another well situated about 100 meters south of the first well showed that the radioactivity had risen by 18 times over the course of 4 days, with 1.7 kBq/L of strontium and other radioactive substances.
 A day later the readings in the first well were 11 kBq/L of 134Cs and 22 kBq/L of 137Cs, 111 times and 105 times greater than the samples of 5 July.
 TEPCO did not know the reasons for the higher readings, but the monitoring was to be intensified.

 More than a month after the groundwater contamination was discovered, TEPCO started to contain the radioactive groundwater.
 They assumed that the radioactivity had escaped early in the beginning of the disaster in 2011, but NRA experts had serious doubts about their assumption.
 According to them, other sources could not be excluded.
 Numerous pipes were running everywhere on the reactor grounds to cool the reactors and decontaminate the water used, and leaks could be anywhere.
 TEPCO's solution resulted in redirection of the groundwater flows, which could have spread the radioactive contamination further.
-Besides that, TEPCO had plans for pumping groundwater.
-At that time the turbine buildings of units 2 and 3 contained 5000 and 6000 cubic meters of radioactive water.
+TEPCO also had plans for pumping groundwater.
+At that time the turbine buildings of units 2 and 3 contained 5000 and 6000 cubic meters of radioactive water respectively.
 With wells in contact with the turbine buildings, this could spread the radioactivity into the ground.
 The NRA announced that it would form a task force to find the leaks and to block the flow of the groundwater to the coastline, because the NRA suspected that the groundwater was leaking into the sea.